Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Introduction

-This introduces variances into how a TMA image is reviewed.
-This variability in the appearance of staining patterns also increases the need for larger sample sizes in training algorithms.
-Having more images would allow the algorithm to encounter more cases of different staining patterns, leading to more consistent results.
+The high variability in the staining patterns also increases the need for larger sample sizes in training algorithms.
+Having more images would allow the algorithm to capture more variability in the staining patterns, leading to more consistent results.
 However, the number of TMA images is severely limited due to privacy and regularization concerns in medical organizations.
-Moreover, the TMA images currently available are for many different types of cancers, and it is known that the number of cancer subtypes is well over 100.
-Because of this, the number of TMA images for each cancer type is further limited. \\ \\ This work aims to augment the training set by transfer learning \cite{Caruana1997}.
-In particular, it proposes to selectively include TMA images with a similar staining pattern from other cancer types.
-Given the huge success of transfer learning in application domains such as natural language processing and image classification, etc., we expect it would enable the automatic evaluation of the severity of breast cancer tumors in TMA images at the level of pathologists. \\ \\ The remaining of this paper is organized as follows.
-In Section~\ref{section:method}, we describe our approach and implementation.
-Experiments and results are discussed in Section~\ref{section:results}.
+Moreover, the TMA images currently available are for over 100 different types of cancers, with very few numbers of TMA images available for each individual cancer type.
+In recent years, deep learning \cite{GoodfellowBengioC2016} has become the method of choice for many image recognition tasks.
+However, that is not feasible for TMA image scoring due to the small sample size available for a given cancer type. \\ \\ This work aims to develop an automatic algorithm for the scoring of TMA images at the accuracy level of pathologists by augmenting the training sample with transfer learning \cite{Caruana1997}.
+The key observation is that, some of the TMA images of a different cancer type may look similar (i.e., have a similar staining pattern) to those of the given cancer type and with the same score, thus making it possible for transfer learning.
+However, usual algorithms for transfer learning (many based on deep neural networks \cite{TanSunKong2018}) are not applicable since we do not have a large dataset from similar problems as the basis for knowledge transfer---while there exist many different cancer types, the number of TMA images of each individual type is small.
+This gives rise to a {\it new} transfer learning setting: there are multiple similar learning problems around but each has only a small training sample, and we wish to design an algorithm that could effectively transfer knowledge from all the similar learning problems.
+The approach we take is instance-based transfer learning \cite{Caruana1997}, where we propose to selectively include TMA images of other cancer types with similar staining patterns as the cancer type of interest.
+With an enlarged training set, we can expect to improve accuracy on the scoring of TMA images of the original cancer type.
+Given the huge success of transfer learning in application domains such as natural language processing and image recognition, we expect that it would enable the automatic evaluation of cancer tumors in TMA images at the level of pathologists. \\ \\ The remaining of this paper is organized as follows.
+In Section~\ref{section:method}, we describe our approach and algorithms design.
+Experiments and results are presented in Section~\ref{section:results}, along with a discussion of connections of our algorithm to recent theoretical developments in transfer learning.
 Finally we conclude in Section~\ref{section:conclusions}.